 Our gay Chile tour is one of our most exciting new departures to-date.
-It is a hybrid tour combining an active adventure (three moderate bike rides and one industrious desert trek) with an upscale wine country affair (expect bottle after bottle, and meal after meal).
+It is a hybrid tour combining an active adventure (two moderate bike rides and one industrious desert trek) with an upscale wine country affair (expect bottle after bottle, and meal after meal).

 Read on for 10 reasons you need to join us in Chile.